Illyism/saasbooks/README.md

 - **GitHub Sponsors** - Support ongoing development
 - **Share with other founders** - Help us grow
 - **Contribute code or documentation** - PRs welcome!

+## Help Improve Our Data Categorization

+We need anonymized Stripe/Mercury exports to improve our auto-categorization system.
+[Learn how to contribute data safely](https://github.com/Illyism/saasbooks/issues/1).

 ## Need More Advanced Accounting?